-Earlier this month, The Arab Gulf States Institute in Washington (AGISW) published a report by Marie von den Bosch titled Saudi Arabia’s 60-Year Battle for Food Security.
-It suggested that the climate crisis has shifted the Saudi approach to agriculture to one where food self-sufficiency has become increasingly important.
+Earlier this month, the Arab Gulf States Institute in Washington (AGSIW) published a report by Marie von den Bosch titled Saudi Arabia’s 60-Year Battle for Food Security.
+The report highlights how the climate crisis has compelled Saudi Arabia to rethink its agricultural policies, elevating foo self-sufiency to a national priority.

 0 Comments